spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

-instead of thinking about the raw numbers of operations an algorithm performs, or **work**, it's better to think about the **depth** of the computation graph with respect to input size, or in other words, the minumum number of non-parallelizable sequential operations. as these are irreducibly blocking, no matter how many cores you have in your computer.
+instead of thinking about the raw numbers of operations an algorithm performs, or **work**, it's better to think about the **depth** of the computation graph with respect to input size, or in other words, the minimum number of non-parallelizable sequential operations. as these are irreducibly blocking, no matter how many cores you have in your computer.

 my expertise is mostly in performance engineering of ml systems, so the focus of this article will mostly relate to algorithms that apply to tensors.

-this model is not perfect, and i will detail why in a [later section], but to start off, the best question to ask is:
+this model is not perfect, and i will detail why in a [later section](#limitations), but to start off, the best question to ask is:

 > what is the time complexity of element wise multiplication?